 To Request State Assistance:

-An agency wanting to request DTSC assistance during normal work hours (Monday - Friday, 8 am-5 pm), should call the California Department of Toxic Substances Control (DTSC) at (800) 260-3972 or (916) 255-6504, and request to speak to the DTSC Emergency Response Duty Officer.
-After hours, weekends, or on holidays, call the California Governor's Office of Emergency Services (Cal OES) Warning Control Center at (800) 852-7550.
-Notify Cal OES of the incident and of the fact that you are requesting state assistance for the cleanup.
-They will contact the DTSC Emergency Response Duty Officer who will then contact you.
+An agency wanting to request DTSC assistance during normal work hours (Monday through Friday, 8 am to 5 pm), should call the California Department of Toxic Substances Control (DTSC) at (800) 260-3972 or (916) 255-6504, and request to speak to the DTSC Emergency Response Duty Officer.
+After hours, weekends, or on holidays, please call the California Governor's Office of Emergency Services (Cal OES) Warning Control Center at (800) 852-7550.
+Notify Cal OES of the incident and that you are requesting state assistance for the cleanup.
+They will contact the DTSC Emergency Response Duty Officer, who will then contact you.